lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

 Alternatively, you can upload custom metadata to an already existing dataset like this:

 .. code-block:: bash

+    # be aware that this overrides existing custom metadata uploaded to the same dataset
     lightly-upload token=yourToken dataset_id=yourDatasetId custom_metadata=yourCustomMetadata.json

 .. note::